idcrook/raspberry-pi-rotary-phone/README.md

 You will need the IP address that get assigned to your Pi when it is booted up.
 Typically this is assigned by DHCP server on your network.
 You Pi _may_ also be addressable at a Zeroconf-assigned address like `raspberrypi.local`, since this is how a fresh Raspbian boots.

 RECOMMENDED: Use a router feature, sometimes called DHCP reservations or similar, to assign a DHCP IP "statically" to your Pi(s), especially if you have more than one Pi.
+Ansible playbook will work with as many Pi's as you have available.

 ## SSH keys for password-less  ###